ESL Frequently Asked Questions

 How can I pay?

-For payment methods (including credit card), click here.
+For payment methods (including credit card), please visit our Fees and Start Dates.

 If I do not receive my tourist visa, may I cancel my registration and receive a refund?